-Just as the pebble that is tossed into a pool will create a wide circle of ripples, so do tiny acts of kindness add up, producing a cumulative effect far greater than the sum of its parts.
+Just as the pebble that is tossed into a pool will create a wide circle of ripples, so do tiny acts of kindness and consideration add up, producing a cumulative effect far greater than the sum of its parts.

 It is the small gestures that make a difference, just as it is from seemingly insignificant events or simplest of phrases from which understanding may be born.
 It doesn’t matter where you hear them, or read them… the right words may spark a train of thought that will unfold like a forest from scattered seed.
 It may take no more than a moment, or it may take a lifetime… sometimes the transmutation of knowledge into understanding is a very long process as it waits for more threads to settle into place… like the flower that may only grow in the shade of the forest floor, beneath a canopy of ancient oaks.

 Everything we do or say is the cause of an effect.
 Good or bad, the consequences of every moment may be far-reaching.
 We never know just how far the story that begins in this moment may reach, nor do we know what other strands of life may be interwoven with them.

 ‘How can anything I do really make a difference?’
 We have probably all asked ourselves that question when faced with global events and concerns.
 Alone, few of us carry enough weight on the world stage to change anything, yet we are all drops in an infinite ocean and, when we move together, the weight of the wave can carry all before it.